PLANAPP 2023-00150 - 5522-5540 Russell Street, Halifax

 Process

 Heritage Development agreements are discretionary applications, meaning that they require the approval of Community Council to proceed.
-Details of the proposal have been published to the municipal website, and a sign will be posted on-site.
+Details of the proposal have been published to the municipal website, and a sign was posted on-site.
+Public feedback was solicited via a fact-sheet mailout distributed in Fall 2024 to residents within an 80m radius of the site, as well as through the municipal website and a sign posted on-site.

-After public engagement has been completed, HRM staff will negotiate a development agreement with the applicant and prepare a staff report and recommendation for review by the Heritage Advisory Committee and decision by Halifax and West Community Council.
-Prior to Community Council decision, a Public Hearing shall be held, and advertised through mail-out notifications sent to residents within a 80m radius of the site.
+Staff have prepared a staff report and recommendation for review by the Heritage Advisory Committee and decision by Halifax and West Community Council.
+Prior to Community Council decision, a Public Hearing shall be held, and advertised through mail-out notifications sent to residents within an 80m radius of the site.

 Staff have processed an associated application for Substantial Alterations to the municipally registered heritage property (St. Mark’s Church), which was reviewed by the Heritage Advisory Committee and approved by Regional Council on September 10, 2024.